JoshOrndorff/recipes/src/event/permissioned.md

 }
 ```

-When this `AccountId` is changed, it would be nice to emit an event to notify any relevant actors off-chain.
+When this `AccountId` is changed, it is useful to emit an event to notify any relevant actors off-chain.

 ```rust
 decl_event!(